devsoc-unsw/notangles/server/README.md

 In the root server directory `server`, run `npm install` to install all the dependencies.

-## Running the app
+## Running

 Run `npm run start:dev` to start the server locally.
 The server will be hosted at http://localhost:3001

 ## Tech Stack

-The Notangles server uses
+The Notangles server uses:

 - [Nest.js](https://nestjs.com/)
 - [MongoDb](https://www.mongodb.com/)